ipspace/sloveniahiking/content/hikes/Sebrelje/index.en.md

 **Recommended equipment**
 :   The path is steep in some places -- good footwear and trekking sticks are appropriate.
 In the lower part the path is overgrown, so in summer insect repellent is virtually obligatory.

+**Revision history**
+: The original Slovenian text (written in 2004) was translated into English by Margaret Davis.
+I added short notes after visiting Šebrelje in March 2021.
+The poetic language is hers, the errors are mine.

 **Map**
 :   Škofjeloško in Cerkljansko hribovje, 1 : 50 000

+{{<hike-details-extra>}}

 From Reka to sv.
 Ivan
 ---------------------

 The route to Šebrelje begins in Reka, a hamlet on the road between Idrija and Tolmin.
-If you drive to the starting-point through Idrija or Cerkno, Reka is the first hamlet after the junction where the road branches off for Cerkno, while if you come from the Tolmin direction, Reka is the first hamlet after Stopnik.
-Opposite the junction where a side road branches off for Bukovo and Zakojca you\'ll find quite a big carpark, which you can safely use, and then set off back towards Reka.
-After some metres a macadam road turns off on the right down towards the Idrijca river, at the junction you\'ll also notice a signpost which promises you a walk of 1 hour, 45 minutes to Šebrelje.
+In Reka, cross the bridge across Idrijca, and park at a tiny parking lot next to the bridge.

 {{<figure src="M_8_1822.JPG" caption="The start of the route">}}

-The macadam road quickly dops down to the Idrijca, crosses it by a fairly solid bridge, and then winds by the edge of a meadow to a turn-off by a hay-hut, where the waymarks direct you sharply right.
-Continue uphill on the macadam as far as the last house, where with some luck you\'ll see a waymark placed high up on the meadow behind the house.
+The asphalt road winds by the edge of a meadow.
+Take a left on the first fork, and then a sharp right following waymarks and red arrows.
+Continue as far as the last house, where with some luck you\'ll see a waymark placed high up on the meadow behind the house.
 Go left across the yard, and then straight up along the remnants of an old cart-track.
 This bears slightly right  and then completely disappears, leaving you with only a narrow, but fairly well-used little path, which climbs steeply into the forest.
 At first it simply heads straight up the slope, but when this becomes too steep, it changes to short zig-zags, bringing you after about half an hour\'s ascent to a ridge from which you can already see between the trees the neighbouring summits of the Idrijsko hills.

-{{<figure src="M_8_1825.JPG" caption="The first slopes">}}

-On the ridge the path turns right and follows it comfortably to a rocky edge, above which you\'ll probably observe the gleaming walls of sv.
+On the ridge the path merges with a recently-cleared mule track, turns right, and follows it comfortably to a rocky edge, above which you\'ll probably observe the gleaming walls of sv.
 Ivan.
 The path now turns left before the rocks and takes you into increasingly precipitous terrain, but then manages to find a natural passage through the rocks, twisting right and again left, and guides you without difficulty along fairly broad ledges above the rocks (while walking along these rock ledges watch out for snakes).

 {{<figure src="M_8_1829.JPG" caption="The rocky ledges below sv.
 Ivan">}}